 Hypnotherapy has also been recognised as a possible treatment for IBS by the National Institute for Health and Care Excellence (NICE).

 There are a number of different approaches and techniques used in hypnotherapy.
 The therapy approach or techniques used will depend on your situation and also the training and experience of your hypnotherapist.
-Some of the more commonly used approaches include:
+Some of the more commonly used therapy approaches include:

 - Cognitive Behavioural Hypnotherapy (HypnoCBT)